 This deeply researched history of one of the world’s most popular cocktails, with recipes sourced from classic and modern bartenders, is ideal for gifting with a favorite bottle of gin.

 Matt Pietrek and Carrie Smith (Wonkpress, $35)

-Despite the problematic title of this self-published book from the duo behind the Cocktail Wonk blog, the book has an authoritative but welcoming voice that pays homage to rum producers and Tiki practitioners around the globe.
+Despite the problematic title of this self-published book from the duo behind the Cocktail Wonk blog (some interpret the word “wonk” as derogatory), the book has an authoritative but welcoming voice that pays homage to rum producers and Tiki practitioners around the globe.
 Of particular note, the “Tiki Thirty” in the back of the book is a well-edited, user-friendly short list of recipe classics.

 Natalie Jacob (Page Street Publishing, $22)